Helen1987/CarND-Advanced-Lane-Lines/writeup.md

 ###Pipeline (single images)

-To demonstrate the piplein, I will describe how I apply steps to one of the test images like this one:
+To demonstrate the pipeline, I will describe how I apply steps to one of the test images like this one:
 ![alt text][or_road]
 The code respponsible for image transforming you can find in my [Frame class](/src/Frame.py)